Challenges to the Federal Contraceptive Coverage Rule

 Over one hundred cases have been filed challenging the rule as an infringement on religious liberty.
 These cases have been brought by both for-profit and nonprofit companies.
 In these cases, the ACLU is defending the anti-discrimination rule.
 While religious freedom gives us all the right to our beliefs, it doesn't give institutions or individuals the right to impose their beliefs on others or to discriminate.

-Challenges by nonprofit employers: Under the contraception rule now in place, nonprofits with religious objections to covering contraceptives are provided an accommodation: Nonprofit organizations that object to contraceptive coverage on religious grounds may notify their insurers or the government (which will in turn notify the insurer) of their objection; the insurer must then arrange and pay for the contraceptive coverage separately.
-The accommodation was designed to ensure employees would receive contraception coverage but the nonprofit employer with religious objections would ot bear the cost or administer the coverage.
-Cases challenging the accommodation are currently making their way through the courts.
-We expect the Supreme Court will ultimately hear one of the cases.
-All four courts of appeals that have decided these cases thus far have found that the accommodation does not infringe on religious liberty.
-Those cases are:
+Challenges by nonprofit employers: Under the contraception rule now in place, nonprofits with religious objections to covering contraceptives are provided an accommodation: these organizations may notify their insurers or the government (which will in turn notify the insurer) of their objection and the insurer must then arrange and pay for the contraceptive coverage separately.
+The accommodation was designed to ensure that employees would receive contraception coverage but the nonprofit employers with religious objections would not administer or bear the cost of the coverage.
+After the Court’s decision in Burwell v.
+Hobby Lobby, the federal government extended the accommodation to closely held for-profit companies with religious objections to providing contraception coverage.

 Challenges by for-profit employers: On June 30, 2014 the Supreme Court held in Hobby Lobby and Conestoga Wood that closely held corporations can refuse to comply with the federal contraception rule based on their religious beliefs.
 Burwell v.
 Hobby Lobby Stores, Inc., 134 S.Ct.
 2751 (2014).

 In the wake of the Supreme Court’s decision, the administration proposed a new rule extending its accommodation to closely held for-profit corporations.
 That rule has not yet been finalized.